 - Make a list of companies you'd like to work for and start thinking about whom you know who might be able to help you break into your dream companies.

-- Sign up with one or more networking site on the World Wide Web, such as LinkedIn.
+- Sign up with one or more networking site online, such as LinkedIn.
 Search for and contact people in your prospective career field and geographical preference.

 - Find out if your campus career-services office keeps a database of alumni that could be added to your network.
 Check the alumni files of your fraternity or sorority, too.